Maximize Your Home’s Value with Smart Patio Upgrades: Expert Tips for a High ROI

 Investing in a basic patio space rather than all the luxury upgrades is the way to go if ROI is your top priority.
 Attract buyers with a feature that’s high on their wish list, then let them outfit the space to their liking once they’re the owners.

-Plus, even if a fancy patio could help you command a much higher price point, the value that buyers assign to outdoor living space might not align with an appraiser’s opinion, according to Nelson.
+Plus, even if a fancy patio could potentially increase your home’s asking price, the value that buyers assign to outdoor living space might not align with an appraiser’s opinion, Nelson says.

 If construction isn’t in your timeline, that’s okay, too.
 Nelson says buyers often just like to see that there would be enough space in the yard to add a patio at some point down the line.
 Her reasoning is that patios are a less invasive project than something like a kitchen makeover, since the projects happen outdoors.
 You can still comfortably live in the house while your patio is under construction, so buyers are more willing to take it on after the sale.